arcus/education_modules/git_history_of_project/git_history_of_project.md

 +An ill-considered change
 ```

-There is a lot of information here, let's parse what each part means.
+There is a lot of information here so we will go through what each of the parts means.

 ```